Various Tasting Notes

 1999 DURFORT VIVENS: Quite attractive and well-composed.
 Nice tasty fruit.
 87p.
 Tasted in September 2004.

 1985 DE FIEUZAL: This vintage produced excellent white wines in Bordeaux and de Fieuzal is one of them.
 Classy and refined wine with wonderful aromas of lemon, heather flower and acacia flower.
-Fatty, full-bodied and impressive wine, which would do any fish dish great honor.
+Fatty, full-bodied and impressive wine, which would do any fish dish great honour.
 21 years old white Bordeaux and what a beautiful one.
 94p.
 Tasted in December 2006.

 2002 FERRIERE: Delicate, sweet fruit, fine structure and well balanced.
 This is a pretty wine, which can be enjoyed with a big smile.
 Makes friends very quickly.
 90p.
 Tasted three times - last time in August 2005.
 Consistent notes.